zertico/apidoc/source/index.md

 Not implemented
 ```

-The manager can visualize a specific address by accessing a route described below.
+The manager can visualize a specific address by accessing the route below.

 Route: *`GET "/api/v1/manager/company-profile-address"`*

 # Manager Client Company Account

-When logged in, the manager can access information about companies account, it allows him to create, update, show and list them.
+When logged in, the manager can access information about companies account.
+This access allows him to create, update, show and list them.

 ## Create